Concatenations of Terms of an Arithmetic Progression: Computations

+We do not consider recursive implementations because we will evaluate at very distant indices.
+The recursive approach is more suitable for printing out the `triangle of the gods': printing consecutive terms of $(\sm(n))_{n\in\NN}$, one per line.
+We use the Maple command \texttt{CPUtime} from the package \texttt{CodeTools} to display the CPU times.
+The computations are summarised below in \Cref{tab1} and \Cref{tab2}.

+One observes that \texttt{Smarandache:-Sm} is faster than \texttt{sm} for asymptotic computations.
+However, these two codes can be combined to compute closer terms using \texttt{sm} and distant terms using \texttt{Smarandache:-Sm}.

-One can also note that Smarandache numbers are faster to compute than their reverses.
-This could be explained by $p_l$ (see Corollary \ref{cor2} and Theorem \ref{theo2}), which is also the reason why the coefficients $\alpha_l$, $\mu_l$, and $\theta_l$ have more decimal digits in left-concatenations.
+Reverse Smarandache numbers are more difficult to compute with mathematical formulae.
+The presence of $\nu_l$ explains this (see Corollary \ref{cor2} and Theorem \ref{theo2}).
+It also explains why the coefficients $\alpha_l$, $\mu_l$, and $\theta_l$ have more decimal digits in left-concatenations.
+And again, the mathematical formulae yield a more efficient implementation.